-Depending on age, it might be tough to find indoor activities for kids worthy of their prolonged attention.
+Depending on age, it might be tough to find engaging home activities for kids worthy of their prolonged attention.
 It's mainly due to the fact that it's hard for kids to see past your home as only what they’ve traditionally come to know it as...a roof over their heads; a safe place.
 Somewhere to eat; somewhere to relax and veg out.

 Younger kids are a bit easier in this regard, right?